Art Therapy in Hackney

 It is a form of psychotherapy that is accessible for anyone.
 No experience or expertise in art is needed to benefit.

-I am a registered Art Therapist with over 19 years experience.
+I am a registered Art Therapist with 20 years' experience.
 I offer Art Therapy from a studio in the heart of Hackney.
 I also offer Art Therapy supervision for practitioners.

 We all find life difficult at times, and a safe place to work things through can make a real difference.
 It is important to find a therapist you feel is right for you, someone with whom you feel secure enough to share your concerns.
 It is also important to find a way of working that fits.